xpush/xpush.github.io/doc/configuration/index.md

 	  "success": "<script>window.close();</script>"
 	}

->**Note**:Twitter에 등록한 `REDIRECT URIS`과 config의 callbackUrl이 일치해야합니다.
-Default : /auth/google/callback
+>** Note **: the `REDIRECT URIS` and callbackUrl that are registered in google console will need to match.
+Default: /auth/google/callback

 <img src="./resource/google.png" align="center">

 ### apps

-XPUSH 서버가 사용할 application정보와 GCM or APN key를 등록합니다.
+You can set the application information and GCM or APN key that will be used by xpush server.

 	"apps" : [
 	  {